ipdk-io/networking-recipe/docs/scripts/make-all.rst

 Build flow
 ==========

-The script builds and installs Open vSwitch (OVS), and then builds and installs the rest of P4 Control Plane.
+The ``make-all.sh`` script builds and installs Open vSwitch (OVS), and then builds and installs the rest of P4 Control Plane.

 .. image:: make-all-build-flow.png